 ◊ Extremely hot early against TCU, scoring 14 first-half points and connecting on 4-of-7 3-point FGs.

-◊ The only Lady Bulldog to reach double figures in the scoring column in each of Georgia's first four games...a streak that eventually extended to seven outings.
+◊ The only Lady Bulldog to reach double figures in the scoring column in each of UGA's first four games...a streak that eventually extended to seven outings.

 ◊ Exploded for a season-high 23 points against Appalachian State, including 17 in the second half.